sgtlaggy/lagbot/README.md

 }
 ```

+To be able to use owner-only commands (only those in `REPL.py` as of writing this) put your user ID in `cogs/utils/checks.py` in place of mine.

 If you don't want others to know you are the owner of the bot, remove the `owner_name` line.